sweirich/pl-semantics-and-types/README.md

 ## Potential Topics

 * Operational semantics (environments, big step semantics, small step semantics)
+* Relational semantics (logical relations, step-indexed logical relations)
-* Denotational semantics (i.e. interpreting language semantics using type theory, similar to interaction trees than domain theory)
+* Denotational semantics (i.e. interpreting language semantics using type theory)
 * Contextual equivalence (i.e. can we explain the meanings of programs through equality?)
-* How do types interact with semantics? (e.g. normalization-by-evaluation, parametricity?)
+* How do types interact with semantics? (e.g. type abstraction and parametricity?)
 * Values vs. computations.
 How does evaluation order interact with all of this?
 Especially in the presence of effects?
 Where do monads come from?
 * Continuations.
 What is the relationship between type systems and control effects?